dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T316: Holding power accountable is vital for public welfare.
+### T316: Powerholders must be accountable for their actions.

 |Support|
 |---|